Skip to main content

 To find out if the website you are viewing is legitimate, Google the website’s name and review the results.
 If the site is illegitimate, a quick Google check will be enough to inform you accordingly.
 Also, look at the website itself to see if it connects securely over https and displays a tiny padlock icon in the address bar.

-For security, please ensure that you are always on this domain www.reliancebankltd.com or ibank.reliancebankltd.com when using our banking services.
+For security, please ensure that you are always on this domain www.reliancebankltd.com or digital.reliancebankltd.com when using our banking services.
 If you suspect that you are on a ‘fake” domain, please contact Reliance Bank on 020 7398 5400.

 The Salvation Army